jade-hernandez/modal-component/docs/pricing-components-analysis.md

    - Takes pricing values and billing cycle information
    - Formats and displays the appropriate price based on the current billing cycle

-## Design Patterns Used

-1. **Composition**: Building complex UIs from simpler components.
-2. **Prop Drilling**: Passing data down through the component hierarchy.
-3. **State Lifting**: Maintaining state at a higher level (billing cycle) and passing it down.
-4. **Type Safety**: Using TypeScript interfaces and types to ensure proper data structures.
-5. **Variant Pattern**: Using class-variance-authority for styling variants.

 ## Benefits of This Approach

 1. **Modularity**: Each component has a single responsibility, making the code easier to maintain.